 How to Bring your Vision Statement Together

-Let's finish off with a look at what a completed good vision statement could look like for our bakery.
+Let's finish off with a look at what a well devised vision statement could look like for our bakery.
 Based on the above:

 Producing and selling locally sourced cakes and pies that are so delicious and satisfying, that every customer who leaves our store does so with a smile.